-Aged Care Assessment Team (ACAT) – the Gateway to Age Care Services
+Aged Care Assessment Team (ACAT) – the Gateway to Aged Care Services

-Providing aged care services, including residential aged care accommodation, home care and transition and respite care, are expensive to maintain, and the Federal government requires that any individuals accessing these services are assessed to ensure that they qualify for these services, and that the services are tailored to their particular circumstances.
+Aged care services, including residential aged care accommodation, home, transitional and respite care, are very expensive to provide and maintain, and the Federal government requires that any individuals accessing these services are assessed to ensure that they qualify for these services and that the services are tailored to their particular circumstances.
 Note that an assessment is not required if individuals are utilising services, for example those provided by charities or volunteers, that are not subsidised by the Federal government.

 This assessment is carried out by an Aged Care Assessment Team (ACAT), who are generally made up of a range of health professionals with experience in aged care, such as nurses and social workers.
 Any ACAT assessments are funded by the Government, and do not cost you anything.

 Your doctor or other health professional may suggest that you consider an ACAT assessment, but you may initiate the process yourself by simply: